lakpriyaguru/FAS20-Results-Summary-Bot/README.md

 ## 📬 Contact

-For queries or suggestions, reach out via [LinkedIn](https://www.linkedin.com/in/lakpriya-gurugamage/) or Telegram.
+For queries or suggestions, reach out via [LinkedIn](https://www.linkedin.com/in/lakpriyaguru/).

 ---